rohitsakala/lpaas/rfds/01-linux-process-as-a-service.md

 #### gRPC API Server

+The gRPC API server is responsible to maintining the ownership of the jobmanager per client.
+It will maintain a map which contains the client and its Job manager.

 ##### API

 This component will expose a gRPC API server that uses Protocol Buffers for both requests and responses.
 The API will be versioned with the initial version being v1alpha1.